 Starting from the Midpoint vs. Ends

 It takes more effort to get a tidy weave and fully conceal the starting knot, but this method performs significantly better in finished play than tucking (final method, detailed below).
-Joining the ends then overweaving minimises the risk of lose ends popping out of the tug.
-Visually, when done well, it looks almost identical to a midpoint start, but you have twice the length to weave with, allowing for a significantly longer finished toy for the same size of starting strand.
-See below for a side-by side example.
+Joining the ends then overweaving minimises the risk of loose ends popping out of the tug.
+Visually, when done well, it looks almost identical to a midpoint start.
+By joining, you’ll have twice the length to weave with, allowing for a significantly longer toy from the same length of fleece.
+See below for a side-by side example of both methods using identical strands.
 What a difference!

 Concealing the Finishing End of a Stick Tug Toy

-Buuuut that sad little stick toy is doggone boring looking compared to an easy to weave and more secure knotted end tug, isn’t it?
-Unless I’m using the stick as part of a special shape, like our candy cane dog tug toy (there are comparison photos for stick methods at the end of that post if you’d like some more visuals), I always knot the ends.
-And given the choice, Humphrey will always choose the knot and tassle too, cheeky rascal!
+But that sad little stick is doggone boring looking compared to an easy to weave and more secure knotted end tug, isn’t it?
+I always knot th ends, unless I’m using the stick as part of a special shape, like our candy cane dog tug toy.
+There are comparison photos for stick methods at the end of that post if you’d like some more visuals.
+Given the choice, Humphrey will always choose the knot and tassel too, cheeky rascal!